 These findings are concerning considering previous research that have indicated that quality of macronutrient intake in the evening is likely to influence fasting glucose levels and glycaemic response to subsequent meals in the morning.
 [26] More recently, a randomized controlled trial indicated that consuming carbohydrates at dinner irrespective of glycaemic index raised postprandial glucose response to breakfast producing what is known as a second meal effect [27].
-Similar observation have been made by Nitta and colleagues who observed that eating sweet snacks postdinner worsened glycaemic excursions in the evening and at subsequent breakfast.
-[28] Added to this is evidence that suggests that the late-night dinners induce postprandial hyperglycemia in patients with type 2 diabetes and that interventions at this eating occassions can reult in a profound impact on postprandial glycaemia.
+Similar observation have been made by Nitta and colleagues who observed that eating sweet snacks post-dinner worsened glycaemic excursions in the evening and at subsequent breakfast[28].
+Added to this is evidence that suggests that the late-night dinners induce post-prandial hyperglycemia in patients with type 2 diabetes and that interventions at this eating occasions can result in a profound impact on postprandial glycaemia.
 On the balance of this evidence, targeting and improving the timing and quality of foods in evening eating occasions provides a unique opportunity to design intervention to those who might be at risk of being diabetics.
 A compelling finding of our study is the observation that diabetes patients were found to be potentially controlling their choice of food groups such as avoiding puddings at night.
 However, higher odds of consuming alcoholic beverages and energy condensed foods such as chocolates and sugar confectioneries at night among individuals with diabetes suggests that their food choice might need further modifications.
 Assessing the relationships between food groups and timing of eating by diabetes status can be considered as a first step towards identifying specific public health targets for behavior change/intervention.
 This is important as most current public health strategies and dietary recommendations do not provide targeted advice that takes into considerations specific eating occasions while targeted advice is more likely to result in sustainable behavioural change.
 Our findings are consistent with previous evidence that has found that both sweetened and alcoholic beverages are responsible for large portion of energy consumption at night in other populations [29].
-An important limitation in this study is the cross-sectional study design.
+However, an important limitation in this study is the cross-sectional study design.
 The inability to assess the temporal relationship between timing of food intake and diabetes status means that a cause-effect relationship between time of unhealthy food intake and diabetes status cannot be established.
-Hence, further prospecitive studies are warranted to investigate the temporal relationship between diabetes and other disease status in relation to both quality and timing of eating.
-Moreover, the current study assumes that mis-reporting occured equally amongst all eating occasions.
-This limitation has been reported by previous research and is a limitation of chrono-nutrition.
-[30] Conclusions In conclusion, our study indicates that foods consumed in the evening/night time tend to be highly processed, easily accessible, and rich in added sugar or saturated fat.
-Individuals with undiagnosed diabetes are more likely to consume unhealthy foods at night.
+Hence, further prospective studies are warranted to investigate the causal relationship between diabetes and both quality and timing of eating.
+Moreover, the current study assumes that mis-reporting occurred equally amongst all eating occasions.
+This limitation has been reported by previous literature as an important methodological limitation of chrono-nutrition [30].In fact further investigation would be warranted to assess the effect of differential misreporting on epidemiological studies in chrononutrition in order to suggest possible corrections, e.g. for differential under-reporting at different times of the day (e.g. main meals vs snack times).

+Conclusions In summary, our study indicates that foods consumed in the evening/night time tend to be highly processed, easily accessible, and rich in added sugar or saturated fat, whatever the diabetic statusIndividuals with undiagnosed diabetes are more likely to consume specific unhealthy foods at night.
 The survey cross-sectional nature warrants further investigations by longitudinal cohort studies to establish the causal relation between time of eating of unhealthy foods and diabetes.